Maserati A6: A6GCM

-Maserati A6GCM (1951–53) were twelve 2-litre single-seater («M» for monoposto) racing cars (160-190 bhp), developed by Gioacchino Colombo and built by Medardo Fantuzzi.
+Maserati A6GCM (1951–53) were twelve 2-litre single-seater («M» for monoposto) racing cars, developed by Gioacchino Colombo and built by Medardo Fantuzzi.
+Their engines developed between 160 and 190 PS depending on the state of tune.
 The A6 SSG (1953) was a GCM-revision pointing to the Maserati 250F.
 It won the 1953 Italian Grand Prix driven by Juan Manuel Fangio.

 A6GCS/53

 To compete in the World Sportscar Championship, the A6GCS/53 was developed in 1953.
 The engine was improved to produce 170 hp-metric.
 A6GCS/53s were typically spiders, initially designed by Medardo Fantuzzi and then bodied either by Carrozzeria Fantuzzi or Celestino Fiandri of Carrozzeria Fiandri e Malagoli.
 Fifty-two were made.
 That number includes four berlinettas designed by Aldo Brovarone at Pinin Farina and one spider, their final design of a Maserati for the next five decades, on a commission by Rome dealer Guglielmo Dei who had acquired six chassis.
 Vignale also made one spider.
 In 1955, Guglielmo Dei bought two more chassis, numbers 2109 and 2110, and employed Carrozzeria Frua to create two open-top models.
 Those cars received A6G/54-sourced engines with racing modifications like a dry sump lubrication.

 This car won the Polyphony Digital Award (an award given by Kazunori Yamauchi, creator of Gran Turismo game series) at the Pebble Beach Concours d'Elegance in 2014.